skysthelimit68/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+    O(1) accessing with known index
+    O(1) to add to the back if within capacity, O(n) if array already at full capacity and need to expand O(n) to add to the front
+    O(1) to remove from the back
+    O(n) to remove from the front
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+    O(n) as the entire array needs to be copied over to the new storage

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?
+    blockchain is basically a linked list with hashing features.  each block contains proof, transactions, and unique information that need to be hashed into a unique code.

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

 ## Project Set Up